second-state/lity/docs/features-overview.rst

 ERC Checker
 ```````````

-Lity can check if your contract's interface is compatible to specific ERC standards, please refer to `ERC contract checker guide <erc-contract-checker-guide>`_
+Lity can check if your contract's interface is compatible to specific ERC standards, please refer to :doc:`ERC contract checker guide <erc-contract-checker-guide>`

 Overflow Protection